top of page

 Even with surgery, your pet will develop Osteoarthritis (albeit slower than a dog that did not have surgery) and as they get older, it will only become more challenging for them to build muscle and lose weight.
 By keeping them lean and well-muscled from the start, you are giving your dog a solid foundation for a longer, more active, and healthier life.

-Visit our article Body Condition Score & Canine Weight Loss to learn more.
+Visit our article, Body Condition Score & Canine Weight Loss, to learn more.
 Joint supplements with Fish Oil, Glucosamine, Chondroitin, and MSM may be helpful to stimulate cartilage matrix production and inhibit enzymes that break down cartilage.
 For more information about Osteoarthritis care, check out our article Crunchy Doggos - Managing Osteoarthritis.

-If this is your dog’s first CCL injury/surgery, you should prepare yourself for the likelihood that your dog’s other knee will also be affected and require surgical intervention.
-The above-described care tips may also help your dog’s intact CCL stay that way longer, but ultimately there is no way to prevent a tear.
+If this is your dog’s first CCL injury/surgery, you should prepare yourself for the likelihood that your dog’s other knee will also be affected & require surgical intervention.

 What If Surgery Is Not An Option?